chemerisuk/better-ajaxify/README.md

 * `ajaxify:loadstart` is triggered before doing an ajax call. `detail` if this event is particular instance of XMLHttpRequest object.
 It can be used for advanced configuration, like adding request headers via calling `xhr.setRequestHeader` method etc.
 * `ajaxify:loadend` is triggered after an every ajax call. `detail` if this event is particular instance of XMLHttpRequest object
 * `ajaxify:load` is triggered only if server returned succesfull response code.
 In this case library tries to parse `responseText` via `JSON.parse` if possible so `detail` of this event may be a javascript object of raw response string
+* `ajaxify:history` is triggered when a user navigates through history in browser. `detail` of this event is target history entry url.
 * `ajaxify:error` is triggered only if server returned unsuccesfull response code. `detail` if this event is particular instance of XMLHttpRequest object
 * `ajaxify:abort` is triggered when response was cancelled because of timeout.
 Timeout is not configurable for now and it equals to 15 seconds